gmoutsin/Compromise/README.md

 ## Licence

-This game is based on a board game which was created by Thomas James.
-Thomas, then a student at Warwick University, created the game as an assignment for a board game design module.
+This idea for this game came from a board game which was created by Thomas James, for a board game design module in Warwick University.
 The game rules are shared under the CC BY-NC-SA v3.0 licence.
 The code is shared under the GPL v3.0 license.